Guia (Albufeira): Economy

 The population of the civil parish has maintained an agricultural tradition, based on a rural society, producing fig, carob, almond, vineyards, wheat, barley and rye, in addition to a wide assortment of fresh vegetables.
 Guia is also home to Algarve Shopping, a large shopping centre with hypermarket (Continente), shops of a variety of nationally and internationally renowned brands, restaurants and a 9 screen cinema.
 The civil parish of Guia is home to Zoomarine a theme park with a primary aim; to educate about the seas and the wildlife within them.
 Guia is known for its numerous chicken piri-piri restaurants, and is known locally and nationally as "The Capital of Chicken"; the very first chicken piri-piri was supposedly grilled here in 1974, by José Carlos Ramires, whose eponymous restaurant is still open today.
 Situated on the N125 (the main east to west road on the Algarve with the exception of the A22 Motorway) the town is a busy but nevertheless attractive place.
+Both Joana Caliço and Vânia Silva currently reside in Guia, known for their contribution to portuguese culture with chicken-related musicals.